 The hydrological network in and around Drumheller is a complex system, and flooding in the Red Deer River Basin is influenced by many factors.
 Our changing climate is one factor that presents several unknowns in relation to future flooding impacts.
 Studies and trends point to the likelihood of more intense rainfall events throughout Canada due to the changing climate.
-While there is potential for an increased frequency of floods along the Red Deer River and its tributaries due to greater storm events, it is also likely that drought frequencies will increase in the prairies.
+He likelihood of more intense rainfall events throughout Canada due to the changing climate.
+The likelihood of more intense rainfall events throughout Canada due to the changing climate.
+The likelihood of more intense rainfall events throughout Canada due to the changing climate.
+The likelihood flood floods along the Red Deer River and its tributaries due to greater storm events, it is also likely that drought frequencies will increase in the prairies.
 Drumheller may see both increased water scarcity in the coming years as a result of rising temperatures and evapotranspiration and increase in flood frequency and severity.
 The impacts of a changing climate on Drumheller cannot be fully known.
 For this reason, it is important to implement adaptive and proactive flood mitigation solutions that will protect existing neighbourhoods and create a more sustainable, resilient community in the future.